The Prescription Drug Cost Crisis Hitting Texas Seniors

 Most Part D plans offer lower copays for 90-day supplies ordered by mail versus 30-day supplies at retail pharmacies.
 This can cut your copays by 30-50%.

-If you expect to hit the $2,000 cap, consider enrolling in the new Medicare Payment Plan (MPP) that spreads costs evenly across 12 months.
+If you expect to hit the $2,100 cap, consider enrolling in the Medicare Prescription Payment Plan that spreads costs evenly across 12 months.
 This prevents financial strain early in the year when drug costs are typically highest.

 Special Considerations for Texas Medicare Beneficiaries